 Terms and Conditions

-The owner of the Site is Merchoid Ltd, 96 Reservoir Road, Erdington, Birmingham, B23 6DL.
+The owner of the Site is Merchoid Ltd, KW House, 11 Stourdale Road, Cradley Heath, Birmingham, B64 7BG.
 We reserve the right to make changes to this Site and these Terms at any time.

 a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.